 Tears that don’t do anything for anyone but for people like me to make fun of you for shedding.

-Now, if you excuse me, I’m going to download some Ashe Rule 34 and wish she was real so she could step on me.
+Now, if you excuse me, I’m going to download some Ashe Rule 34.